byq77/docusaurus-husarion-docs/docs/tutorials/howtostart/rosbot---quick-start.md

 ---
-title: 'ROSbot - quick start'
+title: ROSbot - quick start
-platform: 'CORE2'
-autotoc: true
-layout: layout.hbs
-page: 'Tutorials'
-order: 6
+sidebar_label: 6.
+ROSbot - quick start
+id: rosbot---quick-start
 ---
-# ROSbot - quick start #

 ROSbot is an autonomous, open source robot platform running on CORE2-ROS controller.
 It can be used as a learning platform for Robot Operating System as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.